-The electricity produced in 2019 by renewable sources is about 434 GWh, decreased by 3% compared to 2018 as a result of a decrease in the total electricity produced by the WTE plants, by landfill biogas, and to a smaller extent from purification plant biogas.
+The electricity produced in 2020 by renewable sources is about 434.6 GWh, slightly increased as compared to 2019 as a result of an increase in the total electricity produced by the WTE plants and, to a smaller extent, by photovoltaic plants.

-Electricity generation from cogeneration plants and turboexpanders increased by 9.4 % compared to 2018 due to increasing in the production of electricity in cogeneration plants
+Electricity generation from cogeneration plants and turboexpanders decreased by 21 % compared to 2019 due to a lower energy demand during the health emergency period and to some technical problems affecting some cogeneration plants.

-Overall, in 2019, (i) the 35% of the total electricity production is produced by renewable sources, down compared to the previous year, (ii) the 38% is generated by cogeneration and turboexpansion, high energy efficiency systems and (iii) the remaining production has a high level of environmental sustainability, as it is mainly energy recovered from WTE transformation.
+Overall, in 2020, (i) the 37.7%, of the total electricity production is produced by renewable sources, up to 8% as compared to the previous year, (ii) the 32.7% is generated by cogeneration and turboexpansion, high energy efficiency systems and (iii) the remaining production has a high level of environmental sustainability and it mainly consists of energy recovered from WTE transformation.